elastic/kibana/packages/kbn-config-schema/README.md

 const valueSchemaWithFunctionEvaluatedDefault = schema.string({ defaultValue: () => Math.random().toString() });
 ```

+__Notes:__
-__NOTE:__ `@kbn/config-schema` neither validates nor coerces default value and developer is responsible for making sure that it has the appropriate type.
+* `@kbn/config-schema` neither validates nor coerces default value and developer is responsible for making sure that it has the appropriate type.